Plan your day in advance to get the most from the time available.

 Registering your interest in a subject on the booking form does not guarantee you a place in a specific talk.

 A small number of our most popular subjects are ticketed and require you to book a place for talks or tours.
 We highlight these on the booking form and in your confirmation email but for information these are:

-If you need help or directions, just ask one of the student helpers in red t-shirts, one of our uniformed staff, or go to a helpdesk.
+If you need help or directions, just ask one of the student helpers in red hoodies or t-shirts, one of our uniformed staff, or go to any Open Day Help Desk.

 Choosing the right degree programme for you is an essential part of any Open Day.

 Most subjects will offer introductory talks and will have staff available at information desks to answer individual questions.

 You may want to use Open Day to find out about the range of student facilities at Edinburgh, such as libraries or sports facilities.

 If you plan to move away from home to go to university you may want to attend one of the accommodation talks or visit Pollock Halls of Residence.